FROM EVERYDAY TO BUSINESS STORYTELLING

 We tell stories, we invent stories, we share stories, and we make stories up.
-Some stories are small others epic, but they all are a constant in our everyday lives.
+It’s how we communicate and relate to each other on a daily basis.

 This is what gets in the way:

 So, how do you remedy being stuck on telling your story on video?